Removing Unwanted Characters and Space in Microsoft® Word Documents

 The deterioration of the layout is the result of poor construction, part of which is due to the use of repeated underscore characters; and to inconsistent tab settings.
 We can see the tabs in the original when the non-printing characters are displayed:

-On this web page I’m focusing on removal of unwanted formatting and characters.
-If there’s enough interest, I’ll add pages on techniques for restructuring documents like the one illustrated above, and on creating properly structured documents afresh.
+In this article I'm focusing on removal of unwanted formatting and characters.
+If there's enough interest, I'll add pages on techniques for restructuring documents like the one illustrated above, and on creating properly structured documents afresh.

 Removing Repeated Characters